 We have many several lead magnets on our site (more about lead magnets here).

-For example, for lead magnets which eventually lead to us selling our SEO course, SEO Freedom, we have subscriber boxes set up in related posts where people can download our SEO Zero To Hero Checklist.
+For example, for lead magnets which eventually lead to us selling our SEO course, SEO Fast Track, we have subscriber boxes set up in related posts where people can download our SEO Zero To Hero Checklist.